harvard-lts/mps-embed/README.md

 *Note: The config file .env is specifically excluded in .gitignore and .dockerignore, since it contains credentials it should NOT ever be committed to any repository.*

+### 3: Create example items

+#### Create config file for environment variables
+- Make a copy of the example items example file `./config/example-items-example.txt`
+- Rename the file to `example-items.json`
+- Replace placeholder values as necessary

+*Note: The config file .example-items.json is specifically excluded in .gitignore and .dockerignore, since the examples will differ from environment to environment.*

 ### 4: Start

 ##### START